Graduate Certificate in Statistics

 We ask for at least a second class degree in a quantitative subject (eg, biochemistry, biomedical science, computer science, economics, medicine, engineering) and a good A Level pass in mathematics or equivalent.
 Email firstname.lastname@example.org if you have any questions about entry requirements.

 There are various sources of funding that could help you with your postgraduate studies:

-You'll do the following modules:
+You'll take the following modules:

-Preparing for the course
+Preparing for the Programme

 Below are three of the core texts for A Level mathematics.
 Next to each one chapters covering material you should be familiar with before you start the Graduate Certificate.
 If you are unfamiliar with any of these topics you should work on them material before you start the course.
 The titles are from the 'AS and A Level Modular Mathematics' series of the Edexcel exam board: